medic/cht-core/docs/install/index.md

 ## Test the Pipes

-Now the setup should be complete and we can see the fruits of our labor.
+Now the setup should be complete,  let's see the fruits of our labor.

 ### Step 1: Sync Tests